John Henry Brühl studied the book Isaiah (1823-1893)

 Exceptionally intelligent

-Very early on, his orthodox Jewish parents noticed that John Henry was exceptionally intelligent.
+Very early on, John’s parents noticed that he was exceptionally intelligent.
 At a young age he was sent to school in his birthplace, Poznan.
-Before he was five years old the little Pole was able to translate the greater part of the Pentateuch (the five books of Moses) from Hebrew into German.
-When his peers just started with the ABC, John was impressed by accounts that he read about the life of Christ.
+Before he was five years old he was able to translate a greater part of the Torah from Hebrew to German.
+And when his peers just started learning their ABCs, John was impressed by accounts he read about the life of Jesus.

 The prophesies in Isaiah

-Later on, he used to visit a Christian family with his father where he became more interested in the Gospels and the Acts of the Apostles that he could read there.
+Later on, he regularly visited a Christian family with his father where he became more interested in the Gospels and the Acts of the Apostles that he could read there.
 As a ten-year old he studied the book of Isaiah and the 53rd chapter struck him.
 That which had been a lurking suspicion became an absolute certainty, “Jesus is the promised Messiah of Israel!”
-This became more so when he read the Jewish comments on Isaiah.
+This became more so when he read the Jewish commentaries on Isaiah.
 In vain, the rabbis labored to prove that this prophecy could not apply to Jesus of Nazareth.

-His growing conviction of the truth of Jesus being the Messiah prevented him becoming a rabbi.
-He became a schoolmaster very easily and after his graduation, Brühl looked for employment in Amsterdam.
-While there he came into contact with missionaries of the ‘London Jews’ Society’, Jewish men that had found Yeshua the Messiah.
-John dedicated his life to the Lord Jesus and at the age of 23, the Jewish schoolmaster was baptized.
+His growing conviction of the truth of Jesus made John refrain from becoming a rabbi.
+He became a schoolmaster instead and after his graduation, Brühl looked for employment in Amsterdam.
+There he came into contact with missionaries of the ‘London Jews’ Society’, Jewish men that had found Yeshua the Messiah.
+John dedicated his life to the Jesus and at the age of 23, the Jewish schoolmaster was baptized.
 He longed for more education and left for London.

 Many new believers